MonNum5/Blockpost_COVID-19_Udacity/README.md

 ### Quick summary of the analyis and the results
 - Data from Kaggle was combined with additional data about population and population density scraped from [City Population](https://citypopulation.de/)
-- Data was analysed statistical using statisical methods to estimate the risk and effects of the virus for different demographic groups
+- Data was analysed using statisical methods to estimate the risk and effects of the virus for different demographic groups
 - The influence of infrastructual and demographic features on the spread of the virus was investigated using correlation analysis
 - It was tried to understand the way the virus spread and comprehend the course of the pandemic in for South Korea
 - The course of the decease was analysed for different demographic groups using statistical methods to examine possible differences